 The ability to sting, coupled with their great mobility, makes bees and wasps some of the most feared of all insects.
 Many species of bees and wasps are present in every geographic region of Missouri.
 These species vary in aggressiveness and other behaviors, however, and only a few need to be feared.
 Knowledge of their habits is the first step in reducing fear to a level of healthy respect and in deciding how to manage their presence around the home.

 Some bees and wasps do not possess stingers.
 In groups that can sting, only females have stingers because a stinger is a modified egg-laying structure.
-Wasps sting repeatedly because their stingers are smooth.
-A bee stings only once because it has a barbed stinger that remains embedded in the victim's skin.
-A bee's stinger is attached to a venom sac, which has muscles that pump venom into the victim.
+Wasps and some bees sting repeatedly because their stingers are smooth.
+A honey bee stings only once because it has a barbed stinger that remains embedded in the victim's skin.
+The honey bee's stinger is attached to a venom sac, which has muscles that pump venom into the victim.
 The bee dies after this one sting.
 Because some people are very sensitive to the venom of bees and wasps, stings cause several human deaths in the United States each year.

 A person sensitive to bee stings is not also automatically sensitive to wasp stings or vice versa.
 Likewise, a person who is sensitive to one kind of bee sting is often sensitive to only that kind of bee, not all bees.
 However, a person sensitive to one kind of wasp will often be sensitive to other kinds of wasps.

 A bee or wasp sting results in local pain, swelling, redness and itching for most persons.
 To minimize the symptoms, apply a poultice of meat tenderizer or salt to the site as soon as possible after the incident, and leave it on for about 30 minutes.
 Use about half a teaspoon mixed with enough water to produce a paste.
 Commercial sting-swabs that do about the same thing are also available.